 JSON support is built into PHP 8.0 and later, so no separate

 php8.4-jsonpackage exists.
 Thephp8.4-xmlpackage provides DOM, SimpleXML, XMLReader, and XMLWriter support.
-Thephp8.4-xdebugextension significantly impacts performance—install it only on development systems, not production servers.
+Thephp8.4-xdebugextension significantly impacts performance, so install it only on development systems and not production servers.

-After installation, restart PHP-FPM to load the new extensions:
+After installation, restart your PHP handler to load the new extensions.
+For PHP-FPM users:

 sudo systemctl restart php8.4-fpm